TomerTTB/Atera/README.md

 **Project Structure:**

 **TestConfig:**
-The testConfig file under config folder is the only endpoint to be used by the user.
+The testConfig file under the config folder is the only endpoint to be used by the user.
 1) Menu navigation by populating name/value
 2) Ticket status can add 1 or more statuses and a number to be assessed.